 Panax Ginseng starts working within 24 hours of ingestion, although it may take up to 48 hours for the full effects to be felt.
 It is important to note that the effects of Panax Ginseng can vary depending on your condition and the dosage taken.

-The half-life of Panax Ginseng varies depending on the type of ginsenoside but generally ranges from 0.2 to 18 hours.
+There is no one-size-The half-life of Panax Ginseng varies depending on the type of ginsenoside but generally ranges from 0.2 to 18 hours.
 Ginsenosides Re and Rg1 have elimination half-lives between 0.7 and 4 hours, while the most abundant and stable ginsenoside, Rb1, has a half-life of 58.47 hours.
-After ingesting Panax Ginseng orally, it typically takes 24 hours for the body to absorb it completely.